 - Lacking proper social support during pregnancy and after giving birth

-Seek immediate medical advice and attention if from your general health practitioner or midwife if you think or believe that you are at risk of PND.
+Seek immediate medical advice and attention from your health practitioner or midwife if you think you are at risk of PND.

 Is It Essential To Seek Help For Postnatal Depression?

 Absolutely; you should speak to health professionals or the midwife so that you can plan on getting the right support and treatment.
-Failure to get assistance can result in significant mental health complications that affect your social life robbing you of the chance to build a lasting and meaningful relationship with your baby and partner.
+Failure to get assistance can result in significant mental health complications that affect your social life and rob your meaningful relationship with your baby and partner.

 Some of the measures you can take include: